USEPA/WNTR/documentation/hydraulics.rst

    :scale: 100 %
    :alt: Pressure driven example

-   Example relationship between pressure and demand using demand-driven and pressure-driven demand simulation.
+   Example relationship between pressure (p) and demand (d) using demand-driven and pressure-driven demand simulation.

 Leak model
 -------------------------

 The WNTRSimulator includes the ability to add leaks to the network.
-The leak is modeled with a general form of the equation proposed by [CrLo02]_ where the mass flow rate of fluid through the hole is expressed as:
+The leak is modeled with a general form of the equation proposed by Crowl and Louvar [CrLo02]_ where the mass flow rate of fluid through the hole is expressed as:

 .. math::